rabbitmq/rabbitmq-dotnet-client/BUILD_DOTNET_CORE.md

  * Run `dotnet build`
  * To run the tests cd into `projects/client/Unit.Runner`
  * Run `dotnet restore`
  * Run `dotnet run`.
 This will run the entire test suite.
 There is currently no way to only run a subset of tests.
+ If you get a warning saying `rabbitmqctl` cannot be found please set the `RABBITMQ_RABBITMQCLT_PATH` environment variable to point to where `rabbitmqctl` can be located.